FreeRADIUS/wiki.freeradius.org/guide/Concepts.md

 If the module thinks it has a shot at authenticating the user it'll say:

->  I can't authenticate this user now (I was just told to authorize them)
+>  I can't authenticate this user now (I was just told to authorize them),
->  But my pal in the Authenticate section can!
+>  but my pal in the Authenticate section can!
 >  Hey, set the Auth-Type to me!

 If the module doesn't see anything it recognizes, or knows it doesn't need to lookup anything, it does nothing.